 Can you install a wood burner if you have no chimney?

 It is possible to have a wood burner installed in your home without a chimney.
 To achieve this, the wood burner must have a twin skin insulated flue system installed.

 Before buying your wood burner, we would recommend a visit from an HETAS qualified heating engineer.
 They will visit your home and inspect the area where you would like your wood burner installed.
-They will offer expert advice on many elements, including building regulations, required flue systems and insulation.
+They will offer expert advice on many elements, including building regulations, required flue systems, insulation and wood stove heat shields.